-Risks/Uncertainties to the Company

-Issue Mitigation
+Risks/Uncertainties to the Co Risks/Uncertainties to the Company Issue Risk/Uncertainty Mitigation The Company may be subject to changes in regulation affecting its target industry The cannabis processing industry in which the Company is focussed on is controversial and is highly regulated.
+Against a backdrop of overall liberalisation, the industry will likely continue to be the subject of regulatory oversight.
+Compliance with various laws and regulations The Company monitors legislative and regulatory changes and alters its business practices where appropriate.
+In the event that the Company becomes subject to specific regulation regarding its activities either before or after an acquisition, the Company will put in may impose compliance costs and restrictions on the Company, with fines and/or sanctions for non-compliance. place such procedures as are necessary to ensure it complies with such regulation.
 Raising funding Following completion of an acquisition, the Company must have sufficient cash to fund the operations of the enlarged business which may be significant given that it must carry out ongoing research and is in the drug sector.
 It may not be easy to obtain additional funds in an industry that could be viewed as high risk.
 It is anticipated that a reverse acquisition will take place and that funds will be raised for the enlarged business in conjunction with this.
-The Company monitors its cash requirements carefully and the net proceeds from the share issues in the prior period and January 2018 has been conserved as much as possible pending completion of an acquisition.
+The Company monitors its cash requirements carefully and the net proceeds from the share issues in prior periods have been conserved as much as possible pending completion of an acquisition.
 Whilst the cannabis processing industry could be considered risky, the returns are considered attractive.